-A database of ABCN Diplomates and Certificates is maintained in the ABCN Executive Office.
-An online database of certificants and diplomates is maintained on the ABCN website for verification purposes.
-Requests to verify credentials in writing should be directed to the Office.
+ABCN Diplomates database is maintained in the ABCN Executive Office.
+An online database of diplomates is maintained on the ABCN website for verification purposes.
+Requests to verify credentials in writing should be directed to the Executive Office.

 THE BOARD OF DIRECTORS